matanbroner/CIS22C_FinalProject/Timo/README.txt

 =======
 Warning
 =======
+The method I'm using to get a day from daysTable is not working so that's the current bug: testing different methods at line 228 and nothing is working so far

 I can't get it to run with the tester at the moment, I fixed a line in DayManager that wouldn't let me compile the program: line 97:
 Day::setCT(std::stoi(tempString));                // set calorie target